-Today we are going to see how to compress JPG online and how we improved website speed by 33% / 2 seconds.
+Compress JPG Online and Increase Site Speed by 2 Seconds (Step-by-Step Case Study) – In this article you are going to learn how to compress JPG online and how I improved a website page load speed by 33% / 2 seconds.

-We will also show you the easy step-by-step process that you can follow to to compress JPG online and achieve same or better results for your website.
+I will also show you the easy step-by-step process you can also follow to compress JPG online and achieve the same or better results for your own website.

 But first let’s look at how fast our website was.